dhbmarcos/transparentlottery/README.md

 ## Definition of the Block Number

-Define a **block number** for values greater than the height of the last Bitcoin block, sufficient for all bets to be placed in a timely manner.
+Define a **block number** with a value greater than the height of the last Bitcoin block, sufficient for all bets to be placed in a timely manner.

 ## Extraction of the Drawing Seed Number

-Obtain the hash of the block of the defined height, after the first validation, because players can make the extraction after the first validation.
+Obtain the hash of the block at the defined height, after the first validation, because players can make the extraction after the first validation.
 The extracted value must be a 256-bit hash (64 hexadecimal digits).
 This is the **drawing seed number**.

 ### Example